Michelle Bitting

 BIO

 A fourth generation Angeleno, Michelle grew up in Los Angeles near the ocean.
 She studied theatre, wrote poems, danced, played music as an undergraduate at U.C.
 Berkeley and went on to study Meisner acting and perform as a modern dancer, including a two year workshop and filming stint with Twyla Tharp for the James L. Brooks movie, I'll Do Anything.
 Formerly a line cook, chef, outreach worker and pre-school assistant, in 2001, she returned to creative writing and since then has taught poetry in the U.C.L.A.
-Extension Writer’s Program, led master classes and lectures at universities, high schools, and literary centers across California and beyond, including dozens of hours at Twin Towers prison, DTLA, and for ten years has been an active California Poet in the Schools, reaching over 500 student poets per year.
-She holds an MFA in Poetry from Pacific University, Oregon, an MA in Mythological Studies with an emphasis in Depth Psychology, and in the summer of 2018, completed a PhD in Mythological Studies at Pacifica Graduate Institute.
+Extension Writer’s Program, led master classes and lectures at universities, high schools, and literary centers across California and beyond, including dozens of hours at Twin Towers prison, DTLA, and for ten years was an active California Poet in the Schools, reaching over 500 student poets per year.
+She holds an MFA in Poetry from Pacific University, Oregon, an MA in Mythological Studies with an emphasis in Depth Psychology, and a PhD in Mythological Studies at Pacifica Graduate Institute.
 Michelle is the Poet Laureate of Pacific Palisades and has won multiple grants from the Optimists Club and Poets & Writers Magazine for her teaching work in Los Angeles.
 A mother of two, she is married to the actor, Phil Abrams.

-Michelle Bitting’s latest collection Broken Kingdom won the Catamaran Poetry Prize and was published by Catamaran / Risk Press in 2018.
-Her third collection is The Couple Who Fell to Earth (C & R Press, 2016), named to Kirkus Reviews' Best Books of 2016.
-She has poems published in The American Poetry Review, Narrative, The Los Angeles Review, The New York Times, Love’s Executive Order, Vinyl Poetry, Plume, Diode, the Paris-American, Green Mountains Review, Harvard Review (“Renga for Obama”), AJP, Thrush, Fjords, Rattle, Raleigh Review, Crab Orchard Review, Passages North, Prairie Schooner, Askew, and others.
-Poems have appeared on Poetry Daily and Verse Daily and in numerous anthologies including Wide Awake: Poets of Los Angeles and Beyond (and) Myrrh, Mothwing, Smoke: Erotic Poems from Tupelo Press.
+MORE: Her third collection is The Couple Who Fell to Earth (C & R Press, 2016), named to Kirkus Reviews' Best Books of 2016.
+She also has poems published in The New York Times, Diode, Green Mountains Review, Harvard Review (“Renga for Obama”), AJP, Fjords, Crab Orchard Review, Crab Creek Review, Rise Up Review, Passages North, Prairie Schooner, Askew, and others.
+Poems have appeared on Poetry Daily and Verse Daily and in numerous anthologies including Wide Awake: Poets of Los Angeles and Beyond.
+Myrrh, Mothwing, Smoke: Erotic Poems from Tupelo Press, Pratik--Los Angeles Poets, Interlitq: California Poetry, and Beat Not Beat Anthology (forthcoming 2022).
 Her book Good Friday Kiss, chosen by Thomas Lux won the DeNovo First Book Award and Notes to the Beloved won the Sacramento Poetry Center Book Award, earned a starred review from Kirkus and was re-visioned by C & R Press in 2018.
 She has won awards from Glimmer Train and the Beyond Baroque Foundation and been a finalist for the Poet's & Writer's Magazine California Exchange, the Rona Jaffe Foundation, the Julia Peterkin, and Rita Dove poetry awards.
-Poems have been nominated for Pushcart and Best of the Net prizes (including Best of the Net 2017 from Thrush Poetry Journal) and most recently, The Pablo Neruda, American Literary Review and Tupelo Quarterly Poetry contests.
-Michelle won the 2018 Mark Fischer Poetry Prize, the 2018 Catamaran Book Prize, and the 2018 Robert J. DeMott Short Poetry Prose Prize.
+Poems have been nominated for Pushcart and Best of the Net prizes (including Best of the Net 2017 from Thrush Poetry Journal, and 2021 from Limp Wrist and Radar Poetry) and The Pablo Neruda, American Literary Review and Tupelo Quarterly Poetry contests.

 To anyone interested in donating to an outstanding humanitarian aid program, she suggests Lidè Haiti (started by good friends Holiday Reinhorn & Rainn Wilson) - the organization that believes in empowerment through the arts for women and girls.